Chiefs-Dolphins could approach NFL record for coldest game. Bills-Steelers postponed due to snow

 At least they made it to the stadium.

-The NFL was concerned that nobody could make it Sunday in Buffalo, where up to a couple of feet of snow was expected overnight.
-So, the league and New York officials decided to postpone the Bills’ wild-card playoff game against the Pittsburgh Steelers until Monday.
+The NFL was concerned that nobody could make it the Bills’ game against the Pittsburgh Steelers on Sunday in Buffalo, where up to a couple of feet of snow was expected overnight.
+So, the league and New York state officials decided to postpone the wild-card playoff game until Monday, when the brunt of the snow is expected to have ended.

 “We want our Bills to win,” Erie County Executive Mark Poloncarz said at a news conference in suburban Buffalo, “but we don’t want 60,000 to 70,000 people traveling to the football game in what’s going to be horrible conditions.”

-The snow wasn’t the problem in Kansas City, though more was falling Saturday morning — it was expected to finish long before the Chiefs and Dolphins kicked off.
-Rather, the concern was what the National Weather Service called “dangerously cold” wind chills, which could make the forecasted temperature of minus-2 degrees Fahrenheit (minus-18 degrees Celsius) at kickoff feel like minus-24.
+The snow wasn’t the problem in Kansas City, where more that fell Saturday morning tapered off before kickoff.
+Rather, the concern was what the National Weather Service called “dangerously cold” wind chills, which were expected to make a forecasted temperature of minus-2 degrees Fahrenheit (minus-18 degrees Celsius) at kickoff feel like minus-24.

+“The spectators need to be prepared.
+Think cold ski trip or ice fishing,” said Dr. Sarah Spelsberg, who teaches in Northeastern University’s Graduate Program in Extreme Medicine.
+“If it’s me, I’m wearing ski goggles, too.
+There would not be a millimeter of my skin showing in these temperatures.
+I had frostbite one time and I never wanted to have it again.”

 There have been only four postseason games played in subzero temperatures in NFL history, the most recent the 2007 NFC title game between the Giants and Packers, when it was minus-3 at kickoff.
 New York won 23-20 at Lambeau Field in a game perhaps best remembered for the images of Giants coach Tom Coughlin’s frozen face on the sideline.